GenesisBlock3301/ai-research-assistant-api/backend/README.md

    → Text chunks are embedded via LangChain’s embedding model.

 3. **Storage**
-   → Embeddings + metadata stored in PostgreSQL with `pgvector`.
+   → Embeddings and metadata stored in PostgresSQL with `pgvector`.

 4. **Query Phase**
    → When a user asks a question:
       - Retrieve top relevant chunks from pgvector.
-      - If no relevant context found → fallback to direct LLM reasoning.
+      - If no relevant context is found → fallback to direct LLM reasoning.

 5. **Response Generation**
    → Context + query fed into Ollama LLM (Zephyr-7B) for coherent, research-grounded output.